nickb210/Schedule-Creator-group-project-/README.md

 # Information

 This is a team project I made in my Application Programming class (CS 3443) at UTSA.
-Everything below this line is what we submitted for the assignment.
+Everything below this line is what my team and I submitted for our assignment.

 # Schedule Creator